richarah/oz-tui-cheat-sheet/README.md

 # Oz TUI Cheat Sheet

-A collection of essential commands for operating the Emacs-based text user interface of the Mozart OPI (Oz Programming Interface).
+A collection of essential commands for operating the Emacs-based TUI (Text User Interface) of the Mozart OPI.

 This is by no means an exhaustive list, merely the essentials for interfacing to Mozart via Emacs.